Ready to hit the beach? And maybe not spend a fortune? Well it’s possible! This guide has the best, and cheapest beach vacations around the world.

 7. South Padre Island, Texas (fun and affordable beach vacation)

-South Padre Island is located on the Texas Gulf Coast near the southern border with Mexico.
+South Padre Island is located in Texas and is one of the most fun Gulf Coast beaches to explore!
+It’s on the southern border of Texas near Mexico.
 It can be easily reached from the greater Houston/San Antonio area as well as makes an easy day trip from Corpus Christi.

 You can find plenty of budget restaurants and eateries offering Tex-Mex and seafood on the island.
 Take advantage of all the free beaches and bring your own beach shelter to save renting on umbrellas.
 Enjoy free attractions like hiking trails and sandboarding to enjoy the day.